During Social Distancing

 Sessions are paid for at the time of the service unless other arrangements have been made in advance.
-You may pay for sessions by cash or check.
+You may pay for sessions by cash, check or credit card.
 Please feel free to discuss with me during the course of our work together, any financial concerns that you may have.

 Insurance claims for coverage/reimbursements are handled directly by you, as I am not a member of any insurance carriers panels.
 I am licensed through the State of Connecticut and once you have paid for services, I will provide you with a monthly statement of sessions and payments to submit to your company.
 While this statement includes all of the information you need from me for the processing of your claim, you will still need to fill out the necessary forms specific to your insurance company.

 You have three options for contacting me.
 You may leave a voicemail or send a text to (203) 552-5280 or email to Sonya@SkrTherapy.com.
 I will return your call, text or email within 24 hours or the next business day.
 I am in the office Monday through Thursday.
 Therefore, Friday and holiday messages will be returned on Monday or the next business day.

 When the occasion arises that I need to be out of the office during regular business hours, you will be notified in advance and I will provide contact information of the professional covering for me while I am away.

 If You have to Cancel

 When scheduling an appointment, I am reserving a special time for you.
 Missed appointments that you have not cancelled at least 24 hours in advance prevent others from using the time slot.
 To avoid paying the normal session fee for a missed or changed appointment (except for inclement weather), necessary changes or cancellations must be made at least 24 hours in advance so I have the opportunity to schedule another client for that time period.
 Please note that missed appointment charges cannot be submitted to insurance.